joshuadavidnelson/disable-blog/readme.txt

 * Hide other post-related reading options, except Search Engine Visibility

 == Upgrade Notice ==

+= 0.4.6 =
+Added check on disable feed functionality to confirm post type prior to disabling feed.

 = 0.4.5 =
 * Remove the functionality hiding the Settings > Writing admin page, allow this option to be re-enabled via the older filter.
 This page used to be entirely related to posts, but is also used to select the editor type (Gutenberg vs Classic).